ClickCease

 Police injured in Texas by Tesla car sue

+A group of law enforcement officers in Texas is suing Tesla after a Model X with Autopilot engaged crashed into five police officers.
 According to a report in The Verge, the crash occurred on Feb.
 27 in Splendora, a small town in Montgomery County in eastern Texas, where several officers were injured in an autonomous car crash.
 According to the lawsuit, the Model X SUV crashed into several police officers while in a traffic stop on the Eastex Freeway in Texas.

-What the Lawsuit States
+What the Tesla Lawsuit States

-The plaintiffs also say in the lawsuit that this was not an “isolated instance,” citing at least a dozen other crashes involving a Tesla vehicle with Autopilot engaged.
+The plaintiffs also say in the lawsuit that the collision was not an “isolated instance,” citing at least a dozen other crashes involving a Tesla vehicle with Autopilot engaged.
 The National Highway Traffic Safety Administration (NHTSA) is investigating 12 crashes in which Tesla vehicles with Autopilot features have crashed into stationary emergency vehicles resulting in 17 injuries and one fatality.

-The officers, who said in the lawsuit that they’ve suffered permanent disabilities, are also suing a local restaurant owner claiming that the driver of the Model X was served too much alcohol before the accident.
+The officers, who said in the lawsuit that they’ve suffered permanent disabilities, are also suing a local restaurant owner, claiming that the driver of the Model X was served too much alcohol before the accident.

-Misleading to Drivers
+Autopilot Safety Misleading to Drivers

-Our auto defect lawyers and many consumer safety advocates have criticized the electric vehicle maker for calling its semi-autonomous feature “Autopilot” because it could lull drivers into a sense of false security, leading them to believe that it is fully automated when it is really not.
+Our auto defect lawyers and many consumer safety advocates have criticized the electric vehicle maker for calling its semi-autonomous feature “Autopilot” because it could lull drivers into a sense of false security, leading them to believe that it is fully automated when it is not.
+Tesla has since warned drivers to be ready to take over even when the car is on Autopilot.
+However, that message doesn’t often reach everyone.

 Source: https://www.theverge.com/2021/9/28/22698388/tesla-texas-lawsuit-cops-autopilot-crash-injury